UK General Election 2024 - Read our five key asks of the next government full report and executive summary

 (Job title at the start of the programme: Dr Maeva May, Head of Policy, British Heart Foundation)

-Dr Jacqueline Maybin, Senior Clinical Research Fellow, MRC Centre for Reproductive Health, University of Edinburgh & Honorary Consultant Gynaecologist, NHS Lothian
+Dr Jacqueline Maybin, Reader, Centre for Reproductive Health, University of Edinburgh & Honorary Consultant Gynaecologist, NHS Lothian

 (Job title at the start of the programme: Dr Jacqueline Maybin, Senior Clinical Research Fellow, MRC Centre for Reproductive Health, University of Edinburgh & Honorary Consultant Gynaecologist, NHS Lothian)

-Jackie leads a research program that aims to develop better preventative and therapeutic strategies for abnormal uterine bleeding, a common and debilitating symptom.
-Specifically, she holds a Wellcome Trust Clinical Career Development Fellowship to investigate the role of hypoxia in menstrual physiology and pathology with the aim of developing more effective, acceptable treatments for heavy menstrual bleeding.
+Dr Jackie Maybin leads a research programme that aims to develop better preventative and therapeutic strategies for abnormal uterine bleeding, a common and debilitating symptom.
+She has been awarded two Wellcome Fellowships (Postdoctoral & Clinical Career Development Fellowship) to investigate menstrual physiology and pathology with the aim of delineating the underpinning mechanisms of endometrial function to develop more effective, acceptable treatments for heavy menstrual bleeding.
+Her group has received national and international awards that recognise contributions to limiting health inequalities for those who menstruate.

-Dr Shivani Misra, Senior Clinical Lecturer in Diabetes & Consultant in Metabolic Medicine, Imperial College London
+Dr Shivani Misra, Senior Clinical Lecturer in Diabetes, Imperial College London, Wellcome Trust Career Development Fellow and an Honorary Consultant in Metabolic Medicine at Imperial College Healthcare NHS Trust

 (Job title at the start of the programme: Dr Shivani Misra, Senior Clinical Lecturer in Diabetes & Consultant in Metabolic Medicine, Imperial College London)